hljhnu/hljhnu.github.io/index.md

 2021.7~

 I am a senior software engineer working on file systems and storage.
+I developed MIFS there.

 2019.7~2021.7

-I was a senior software engineer working on database in 2012 Labs at Huawei.
+I was a senior software engineer working on database(e.g.,[GaussDB](https://www.huaweicloud.com/intl/en-us/product/gaussdb.html), [OpenGauss](https://opengauss.org/en/)) in 2012 Labs at Huawei.
+I met the best colleague there.

 2014.9~2019.6